 Relax at the beach

-Blue Lagoon, Comino’s main attraction, is a gorgeous bay with crystal clear water.
-It’s the only place where you will find this color and clarity of the water in Malta, so no wonder it became a famous spot.
+Blue Lagoon, Comino’s main attraction, is a gorgeous bay with crystal-clear water.
+It’s the only place in Malta where you will find this color and clarity of the water, so it’s no wonder it became a famous spot.
 Anyone who loves swimming in crystal clear water, snorkeling, or lazing in the sun should visit the beautiful Blue Lagoon.

 Across Blue Lagoon is Cominotto islet, a slight stretch of sandy beach.
 You can swim to Cominotto or take a shuttle service from Blue Lagoon for a small fee.
-You can lay down in the sun, swim, relax, or climb up the cliffs on the other side of the islet.
+You can lie down in the sun, swim, relax, or climb the cliffs on the other side of the islet.

 Walk around the island